Chris1-web/battleship/README.md

 e.g const A = [1,2,3,4,5,6,7,8,9,10]
-placeship function by coordinate and putting name in place of original number e.g gameboard.placeShip(A, 6, submarine) const A = [1,2,3,4,5,submarine,7,8,9,10] receiveAttack function takes a coordinate and marks if it hit position
+placeship function by coordinate and putting name in place of original number e.g gameboard.placeShip(A, 6, submarine) const A = [1,2,3,4,5,submarine,7,8,9,10] receiveAttack function takes a coordinate and marks it hit position

 <!-- create ship -->